Geotab/sdk/src/software/guides/developing-addins.md

 ### Requirements

-The Add-Ins created can either have their source code embedded and stored on Geotab's servers or can be stored externally using your own hosting provider or your own servers.
+The Add-Ins created must have their source code stored externally using your own hosting provider or your own servers.

 > Referenced files must be publicly accessible via HTTPS and all hosted resources must be on a server that supports TLS 1.2 or higher.